Ms-moraveji1973/payment-reconciliation/README.md

 ## 💡 How It Works (The Core Logic)

-In regions or scenarios where direct digital payment gateways are restrictive or unavailable, businesses often rely on manual peer-to-peer card transfers.
+When traditional digital payment gateways are unavailable or impractical, businesses often rely on manual peer-to-peer card transfers.

-This creates a fundamental problem:

-> How can a system reliably determine which user made a specific payment without requiring receipts or manual verification?
+The primary challenge here is reliably identifying which user made a specific payment without manual receipt verification or automated bank webhooks.

 ### The Solution: Unique Amount Mapping